 Prerequisites for Course: Prior band experience and a successful audition are required.

 Course Description: Advanced Band is made up of both 7th and 8th grade students.
-Students participate in band rehearsals and work on advancing instrument and ensemble techniques through method books and sheet music really helped me blossom as a musician, person, and friend and I am sure if you join band you will experience the same things." - Holly Cotton
+Students participate in band rehearsals and work on advancing instrument and ensemble techniques through method books and sheet music.